 The cooperative is liable as a legal entity.
 If the cooperative is dissolved and there are debts, then you and your fellow members may be liable for an equal share.
 It depends on the cooperative’s liability arrangements.
 The important thing is to seek help quickly.
 Use the debt flowchart to find out who you can turn to with your business and/or personal debts.

 After registration with the KVK, the cooperative will automatically be contacted by the Dutch Tax Administration.
-If the cooperative’s business activities are subject to VAT (in Dutch), the cooperative receives a VAT identification number and sales tax number from the Dutch Tax Administration.
+If the cooperative’s business activities are subject (in Dutch), the cooperative receives a VAT identification number and sales tax number from the Dutch Tax Administration.
 The cooperative can file its VAT returns online on a quarterly or, by request, monthly basis.

 The profit of a cooperative consists of 2 parts: the profit of the cooperative itself and the profit attributable to the contribution of its members, also known as extension profit.